 - The oai-identifier specification requires repositories to specify a namespace identifier.
 This will be used to form globally unique IDs for the exposed metadata items.
 This value is required to be a domain name you have registered.
 Using other values will generate invalid identifiers.

-- Default: "default.must.change" This is intended to be a not-so-subtle hint that the default value is inappropriate.
+- Default: Your site's domain.
 The plugin will function with this, or any other string, as the namespace identifier, but this breaks the assumption that each identifier is globally unique.
 Best practice is to set this value to the domain name the Omeka server is published at, possibly with a prefix like "oai."

 - Expose files